martinbezecny/AUC-Calculator/README.md

 ## Installation
 ### Download executable for Windows
-Download the .EXE file and run: [AUC Calculator.exe](https://github.com/martinbezecny/AUC-Calculator/releases/download/Windows/AUC.Calculator.exe)
+Download the .EXE file and run: TODO
 ___
 ### Clone git repository
 - Clone the Repository